-- 5. The physician must complete the prescription medication form. - 6.
-The parents or guardian of the student must sign the consent form for prescription medications. - 7.
-Any medication to be given during school hours must be delivered directly to the school nurse, the school principal or designee by the parent or a responsible adult.
+- 1. The physician must complete the prescription medication form. - 2.
+The parents or guardian of the student must sign the consent form for prescription medications. - 3.
+Any medication to be given during school hours must be delivered directly to the school nurse, the school principal or his designee by the parent or a responsible adult.
 The medication must be brought to school in the original pharmaceutically dispensed and properly labeled container.
 Consent forms for prescription medications should be signed at this time.
-Medication is not to be sent to the school with the child. - 8.
-A prescription drug log will be kept for any child receiving prescription medicine during school hours.
+The medication is not to be sent to the school with the child.

+4. A prescription drug log will be kept for any child receiving prescription medicine during school hours.